Concatenation uses less CPU cycles than striping and performs well for small random I/O and for even I/O distribution.

 When possible, distribute the components of a stripe or concatenation across different controllers and busses.
 Using stripes that are each on different controllers increases the number of simultaneous reads and writes that can be performed.

-If a stripe is defined on a failing controller and there is another available controller on the system, you can “move” the stripe to the new controller by moving the disks to the controller and redefining the stripe.
+If a stripe is defined on a failing controller and another controller is available on the system, you can “move” the stripe to the new controller by moving the disks to the controller and redefining the stripe.

 10.4 Mbyte/sec / 4 Mbyte/sec = 2.6

-Therefore, you need 3 disks capable of performing I/O in parallel.
+Therefore, you need three disks capable of performing I/O operations in parallel.